Subliminal Keys is built as a sound creation studio allowing you to mix up to 4 polyphonic sources at the same time.

 Revue en français par Denis Dion

 Minimum system requirements

 Subliminal Keys is an instrument for Kontakt, the full version is a must, you can use Subliminal Keys from Kontakt version 6.7.
 In addition to the official recommendations of Native Instruments, we have determined that Subliminal Keys feels most comfortable with a 7th generation Intel i5 processor, 8 GB of RAM (16 recommended) and a screen with a minimum resolution of 1920x1080.
-Stigmata doesn't take up much space on your hard drive (or SSD), 400MB is enough for its well-being.
+Subliminal Keys doesn't take up much space on your hard drive (or SSD), 400MB is enough for its well-being.
 It is very fond of controllers (MIDI keyboards, pads, button controllers and others), we strongly advise you to take advantage of them.